-The City of Kingsport is implementing a stormwater utility.
+The City of Kingsport has implemented a stormwater utility.
 The Federal Clean Water Act requires cities with more than 10,000 residents to implement a stormwater program to control and monitor polluted stormwater runoff.
 This federal requirement is unfunded, meaning that each city must find a way to pay for the program.
-In addition, the City wishes to address long-standing stormwater flooding issues that affect local citizens.
+In addition, the city wishes to address long-standing stormwater flooding issues that affect local citizens.
 Below are answers to some frequently asked questions about the new stormwater utility:

 What is stormwater?